-None of the Directors had any interest in the issued redeemable participating shares of the Cell.
+In addition, none of the Directors had any interest in the issued redeemable participating shares of the Cells.

-4.2.2 Information, Information Technology and Information Security Governance
+4.3.2 Information, Information Technology and Information Security Governance

 The Company has entered into a Service Level Agreement ("SLA") with Warwyck Private Bank Ltd ("WPBL") for various services, namely information governance system.
 The Board has adopted the Information Security Policy of WPBL which includes the provision of information technology and information security services.
 Monitoring and evaluation of significant expenditure is covered under the SLA with WPBL.
-Any significant expenditure in information technology is discussed and approved at the level of the Board
+Any significant expenditure in information technology is discussed and approved at the level of the Board.

-The information governance framework of the Company is regularly assessed by the Board.
+The information security policy of the Company is regularly assessed by the Board.

-4.2.3 Board Information
+4.3.3 Board Information

 All Directors receive regular information about the Company so that they are equipped to play their role fully in board meetings.
 Papers for board and committee meetings are circulated prior to the relevant meeting.
-All board members have access to the Secretary for any further information they require.
-The appointment and removal of the Secretary is a matter for the Board as a whole.
+All board members have access to the Company Secretary for any further information they require.
+The appointment and removal of the Company Secretary is a matter for the Board as a whole.
 Independent professional advice is available to directors in appropriate circumstances, at the Company's expense.